-Aaron is currently booked with full-time feature editing work through the end of 2017.
+Aaron is currently booked with full-time feature editing work through May 2018.
 With advanced planning he is available for short term consultations.
 His résumé is available upon request and a more complete list of his credits can be found here on IMDB.

 Looking forward to hearing from you.
 Pro-tip: if you watch Almost There before reaching out you will get Aaron's prioritized attention.

 - When will Aaron next be available?
-Most likely around December 2017.
+Most likely around July/August 2018.
 While that is a long ways off, he is already starting to consider projects.
-If you're on that type of time table drop him a line.
+If you're on that type of timetable drop him a line.
 It's most helpful if you include a link to a trailer/demo, and a pitch deck of some sort that includes the synopsis of the film.

 - Where is he based and does he travel for gigs?
 His home base is in Chicago but for the last 3 years he has worked on features from London (BURDEN), San Francisco (THE BANDIT), and Los Angeles (BEST of ENEMIES & GENERATION WEALTH).
 While he is very open to working outside of Chicago his intention is to collaborate on films that are flexible enough to allow for to some or all of the editing to take place in Chicago so he can be home with his wife and dog more often.
 If you are an out-of-town director considering Aaron for a project, please take note that FINDING VIVIAN MAIER was edited from Chicago for an LA based Co-Director... and that turned out pretty well!